HOW TO EXERCISE MORE EFFICIENTLY!

 Breathing Control - master it and see results improve

 Breathing is important… duh.
 Try holding your breath and see what happens.
 But when it comes to exercise, breathing is often overlooked as an important part of your form.
-Whether it is cardio, weight lifting, stretching, (probably everything except yoga in which it is part of the OHMM mantra).
+Whether it is cardio, weight lifting, stretching, (probably everything except yoga in which is part of the OHMM mantra).

 For weight lifting, it is important to take a deep long inhale breath on the “negative”, i.e. the motion that resets a rep after completion.
 An example is lowering the forearm after contracting it in doing a bicep curl.
 Then when you commence the contraction of the muscle you hold it slightly 2/3rds through the motion and then breath out smoothly and strongly.

-Not only will this help you relieve pressure and tension in the body and improve flow of oxygen (over holding your breath), it may also give you the leverage needed to lift a heavier weight (depending on the exercise).
+Not only will this help you relieve pressure and tension in the body and improve the flow of oxygen (over holding your breath), it may also give you the leverage needed to lift a heavier weight (depending on the exercise).
 In regard to running, breathe so that you exhale right after striking the ground with your foot.
 Remember to alternate feet on which you exhale off of, all about balancing it out!

 Breathing control is also important as it will help you focus your mind and slow your actions to ensure the rest of your movements are smooth, controlled, and deliberate which will drastically improve your final results in the coming weeks.